 Here are some trip reports of recent remote hiking destinations:

-Big unnamed mountains, glaciers, huge carnivores, and lots of room to roam.
+Big unnamed mountains, glaciers, huge carnivores, roaring rivers and lots of room to roam.

 Lots of time and space to test outdoor skills, and to see amazing geology and explore botanical diversity.

 Freedom, in other words, to explore this big beautiful planet as a hiker.
 It doesn't get any better than that for a hiker.